Justxd22/qml-linter-xd/README.md

 ## Usage
 - Install the plugin
-- In your [configuration file](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-file) `eslint.config.js`, import the plugin `eslint-plugin-qml-linter-xd` and add `qml.processors.qml` as a processor
+- In your [configuration file](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-file) `eslint.config.mjs`, import the plugin `eslint-plugin-qml-linter-xd` and add `qml.processors.qml` as a processor
 - Then configure js rules you want to use under the `rules` key.
 - Next go to [Run](#run)

-## or use this config in `eslint.config.js`
+## or use this config in `eslint.config.mjs`

 ```js